Pink Velvet Cake

 - Wait to color the buttercream until we've filled and frosted the cake.
 Cover the buttercream flush with plastic wrap to prevent crusting, then set aside.

-Making This Pink Velvet Layer Cake:
+Assembling This Pink Velvet Layer Cake

 - Stack and frost cake layers on a greaseproof cake board or flat plate using a dab of frosting to help stick the first cake layer to the board.